 The leadership of both of these groups includes young activists highlighted in the New York Times as being prominent boosters of Senator Ed Markey’s recent campaign, part of an informal collection of activists, dubbed the “Markeyverse,” that the Senator thanked by name.

-Even after the activists criticized Markey for criticizing Israel but say it had a right to defend itself against Hamas rocket fire, Markey’s chief of staff said, “I can tell you, Senator Markey loves these people.”
+Even after the activists criticized Markey for admitting that Israel had a right to defend itself from Hamas rocket fire (in the context of Markey’s criticism of Israel), Markey’s chief of staff said, “I can tell you, Senator Markey loves these people.”
 The Times also tied the collection of activists to campaigners for Elizabeth Warren and Michelle Wu.

 Antisemitism is always a danger to Jews.
 And with political extremism from all sides on the rise, it’s especially imperative that our politicians understand the threat, in all its guises including the BDS movement, and from all its sources including political campaigners.
 One polling organization, for what it’s worth, found that a disturbing number of young Americans support political violence.
 Just this week a man was arrested for attempting to murder a Supreme Court justice.
 (An activist who has heavily promoted the anti-Jewish map, and who is part of the leadership of Mass Peace Action, BDS Boston, and the so-called Markeyverse, appeared to cheer the attempt, though her language was vague enough to leave room for interpretation.)